 You can order digital barcodes with your unique UPCs from GS1's website.
 You will receive your UPC barcodes in EPS file format which you can then add to your label or packaging design with a program like Adobe Photoshop.

 You can also order physical barcodes with your unique UPCs from GS1's website.
 You will receive adhesive labels with the printed barcodes on them which you can then physically apply to all your products.

-Pricing for UPC barcodes ranges from $400.00 to $13,000.00 per batch, depending on how many UPCs you order.
-This pricing includes your membership fee.
+Pricing for UPC barcodes ranges from a single GTIN for $30.00 to $10,500.00 per batch, depending on how many UPCs you order.
+This pricing excludes your membership fee.

 Other options for getting UPC codes:

-While GS1 is the only legitimate producer of UPC codes, there are third-party internet sources that sell single UPC barcodes at discounted rates.
-However, most big retailers, such as Amazon, will not accept these barcodes as they were used by other companies but are no longer in use.
-This means that your product will have another company's prefix attached to it.
+While GS1 is the only legitimate producer of UPC codes, there are legitimate third-party internet sources that sell single UPC barcodes at discounted rates.
+However, most big retailers, such as Amazon, will not accept these barcodes as they were used by other companies and are no longer in use.

 Legitimate Third-Party UPC Sellers: